 Getting data from different sources in Power BI isn’t a big issue.
 It doesn’t really matter where the data comes from since they will just become a query.
 What really matters is how we structure those tables in our model.

 With that said, merging is a great technique to create tables that are totally different to what we ordinarily have since we can combine a lot of tables.
+In this article you will learn how to merge queries in Power BI effectively.

 Merge Queries Option In Power BI